-Latest · May 11, 2026
+Latest · May 29, 2026

-Jon McKenzie told analysts this week that Canada’s oilsands dialogue has been “myopically focused on the climate agenda.”
+Read the full piece →McKenzie called Canada’s oilsands dialogue “myopically focused on the climate agenda.”
 He’s right.
-But the more important problem isn’t what Canada is talking about — it’s what Canada keeps failing to build.
+But the harder problem is what Canada keeps failing to build.

-Read the full piece →Shell’s $22B acquisition of ARC Resources is the largest Canadian energy deal in years.
+Shell’s $22B acquisition of ARC Resources is the largest Canadian energy deal in years.
 With supermajors pricing in a decade of LNG demand, the Montney mid-caps are suddenly in play.

 Ottawa approved Enbridge’s $4 billion Sunrise expansion.
 It took 23 months — still too long, but the right call at the right moment.